 The Privacy Statement sets out in brief how St Andrew’s Toowoomba Hospital will collect, use, disclose and store your personal information.

 The hospital will collect your personal information for the purpose of providing you with health care and directly related purposes.
-For example, St Andrew’s Toowoomba Hospital will collect, use or disclose personal information:
+For example, St Andrew’s Toowoomba Hospital may collect, use or disclose personal information:

 - for use by a multidisciplinary treating team;